 What types of questions on sustainability outcomes are included in the Reporting Framework?

-For more detail on how the information in the OO module affects the reporting process and assessment, please see our What to report on diagram and the Overview and structure guide (PDF).
+For more detail on how the OO module affects the reporting process and assessment, please see the Overview and structure guide.

-Signatories can refer to the policies that they have put in place by the time they complete their annual PRI report.
-However, they should only report on the practices that they already had in place at the end of their indicated 12-month reporting period.
-Signatories indicate their reporting period in the Organisational Overview (OO) module.
+Signatories can refer to policies they have established, even if they have not implemented them, but should only report on the practices that they have in place at the end of their indicated 12-month reporting period in the Organisational Overview (OO) module.
 Any practices that were put into place after the indicated 12-month period should be included in later reporting cycles.